h4ndzdatm0ld/spauto_devnet/README.md

 # What does this repository include & cover?

-My goal is to gather all of my self-training to fully in this repostiroy and cover all the major Cisco Certified DevNet Specialist (300-535 SPAUTO) topics.
-However, the focus will be heavily on NSO.
+My goal is to gather all of my self-training in this repostiroy and cover all the major Cisco Certified DevNet Specialist (300-535 SPAUTO) topics.
+Starting with NSO because I have zero exposure to it professionally.

 ## Extras:
     There will be some extra material in this repository that can be an aid for other areas, including but not limited to: